 But as you'll soon realize, your options further range from taking just sips of air and sunshine overhead to fully gorging oneself via environmental exposure that's second only to a motorcycle's.

-Just a breath of fresh air, please
+A breath of fresh air, please

 A sliding sunroof provides a taste of the outdoors via a panel in the roof that slides back, either manually (as in some older cars) or via power control.
 If the panel is made of glass, it is usually called a "moonroof" as it ostensibly allows one to view the moon and the stars at night even while closed.
 Back in the '70s and '80s, pop-up/removable sunroofs were a popular after-market installation.